dc-nrx/SwiftNetworking/README.md

 ### Host

-A `Host` represents... well, a host.
+A `Host` represents... a host.
 It's single function is to execute requests represented by `Target`s.
 In order to do so, it can use a custom URLSession.

 It also has optional `RequestPreprocessor` and `ErrorHandler`.
-The common use for the first is adding common headers (such as `Authorization`) to each request.
-The second can be used to recover from common errors (such as refresh of expired token).
+The common use for the first is adding standard headers (such as `Authorization`) to each request.
+The second can be used to recover from common errors (such as expired token).

 The default implementation `RegularHost` uses both of them.
-In case `ErrorHandler` is able to hadle an error, it is given a chanse to do so, and the request is re-sent once again.
+In case `ErrorHandler` is able to hadle an error, it is given a chanse to, and the request is re-sent once again.

 `RegularHost` also provides extensive multi-level logging.
 The default light-weigh logger does the job well enough, but should you need to use a more serious solution - it can be conformed to a single-method protocol and injected via `RegularHost` initializer.

 ## Further plans:
 - Multipart data support
+- Request post-processing